elsiklab/maizemine_doc/docs/index.md

 ![Constraining the search to all Zm00001eb.1 Genes](./images/fig11_querybuilder_constrain_biotypeV5.png "Constraining a search to all Zm00001eb.1 Genes")

 Then click "Add to query".
 Note that the "Query Overview" section has been updated to reflect the selected attributes and query constraint.
 The "Summary" tab for Genes automatically adds the Gene attributes DB Identifier, Source, Biotype, Symbol, and Name, along with the Organism name and Chromosome assembly linked to the genes.
-At the top of the Query Overview , "IN Zea mays all Zm00001eb.1 genes" appears just below "Gene" as a constraint for this query.
+At the top of the Query Overview , "IN B73 Zm00001eb.1 all genes" appears just below "Gene" as a constraint for this query.
 Next click on the "Constrain" tab for "Biotype" and select "protein_coding" from the dropdown as shown in the figure below.

 ![Restricting the search to protein-coding genes](./images/fig12_querybuilder_constrain_protein.png "Restricting the search to protein-coding genes")